scarlimange/rock-paper-scissors-highseas/README.md

 # rock-paper-scissors-highseas
  A rock paper scissors website where you play against the computer

+*Simply click the button, name your choice (and please capitalize), hit enter, and see if you beat the bot*

- Written with java for the highseas competition.
+ Written with javascript for the highseas competition.